rjust/defects4j/framework/bug-mining/README.md

 Overview of the bug-mining process
 ----------------------------
-1. Initializing the bug-mining working directory and configuring the project.
+1. Initialize a bug-mining working directory and configuring a project for bug mining.

-2. Identifying candidate bugs by cross-referencing the project's version control history with the project's bug tracker.
+2. Identify candidate bugs by cross-referencing the project's version control history with the project's bug tracker.

-3. Analyzing the pre-fix and post-fix revisions of the candidate bugs:
+3. Analyze the pre-fix and post-fix revisions of the candidate bugs:
-   Making sure that the revisions are compilable and testable.
+   Identify all bugs whose pre-fix and post-fix revisions are compilable and testable.

-4. Reproducing bugs: Running tests to verify that the bug can be reliably reproduced with a test that fails before the fix and passes afterwards.
+4. Reproduce bugs: Run the project's tests to verify that each bug can be reliably reproduced with at least one bug-triggering test that fails on the pre-fix and passes on the post-fix revision.

-5. Reviewing and isolating bugs: Manually minimize the bug if necessary (i.e., eliminate features or refactorings).
+5. Review and isolate bugs: Manually minimize the bug if necessary (i.e., eliminate features or refactorings).

-6. Promoting all reproducible minimized bugs to the main `Defects4J` database!
+6. Promote all reproducible minimized bugs to the main `Defects4J` database!

 Initializing the bug-mining working directory and configuring the project
 -------------------------